Team-Nebula-blockgames/Project-1/README.md

 # Pull latest changes and push changes to repo(make sure your in Project-1 directory)

 ### Always pull before making changes
-git pull upstream development
+git pull origin

-### Push to the your forked repo (don't forget to commit first)
+### Push to the repo whenyour done with your changes(don't forget to commit first)
 git push origin

-### make a pull request
-after pushing changes to your forked repo you should see a compare and pull button in green

 # Scripts(make sure your in Project-1 directory)
 ### To run local blockchain